ericso/artemis/README.md

 ## Overview

-Artemis is split into two main components:
+AutoStat is split into two main components:

 - **Backend**: Express.js/TypeScript service handling data and business logic.
 See [backend/README.md](backend/README.md) for setup and development details.
 - **Frontend**: React application providing the user interface.
 See [frontend/DEVELOPMENT_NOTES.md](frontend/DEVELOPMENT_NOTES.md) for more information.